 The requirements below are mandatory, and students who are not in compliance will not be allowed to begin or continue in their programs until all requirements have been fulfilled.
 Holds are placed on non-compliant students' accounts which will prohibit future course registration.
+University Health Service assists students in meeting NYS college students, health professionals, and federal OSHA requirements.

 - UR SON students are required to submit an initial health history form online and subsequent yearly screenings through the University Health Service's (UHS) UHSConnect Portal.
 Students are responsible for payment for annual health screenings if not covered under the University Health Service insurance plan.
-The form includes immunization information required by NYS Law to be complete before students may attend courses.
-A processing fee is charged for the initial health form for part-time students.
+The form includes immunization information required by NYS Law to be completed prior to students attending courses.
+A processing fee is charged for the initial and renewal health forms for part-time students.
 If this requirement is not met by the first day of classes, the student is charged a late fee.
 The charge will be added to your tuition bill.
-(Note: This requirement is waived for students in the RNBS program.) - If you are a Strong Memorial Hospital employee, you may contact the Employee Health Office at SMH_Employee_Health@urmc.rochester.edu to have a copy of your health update and physical sent to you.
-You can then use this to complete the form for University (Student) Health Service. - All APNN, MS, and Full-time PhD students must have received the polio vaccine.
-Oral (OPV) or Inactivated (IPV) forms of the vaccine are acceptable. - Influenza vaccination is also required of all SON students annually, with proof/verification submitted through the UHSConnect Portal. - All new and returning University of Rochester students are required to be fully vaccinated against COVID-19 with a CDC, or World Health Organization (WHO) approved vaccine.
-Fully vaccinated means receiving the initial dose(s) as described in the CDC or WHO approval.
-A COVID-19 booster dose is encouraged but not required at this time.
+(Note: This requirement is waived for students in the RN to BS program.) - If you are a Strong Memorial Hospital employee, you may contact the Employee Health Office to have a copy of your health update and physical sent to you.
+You can then use this to complete the form for University (Student) Health Service.